First winter weather advisory issued for Grand Island and much of the surrounding area

 “Last season, Nebraska experienced one of the worst winters on record.
 We had more snow events during the winter of 2018-2019 than anyone can recall at the Nebraska Department of Transportation,” said Director Kyle Schneweis.

 As winter storms approach, travelers are urged to be alert, be aware and check the most up-to-date travel conditions available through 511, Nebraska’s Advanced Traveler Information System.
-The system is available at all times via Nebraska 511’s smartphone app, online at www.511.nebraska.gov or by dialing 511 on your mobile device within the state, or if dialing from a landline or outside Nebraska at 1-800-906-9069.
+The system is available at all times via Nebraska 511’s smartphone app, online at www.511.nebraska.gov or by dialing 511 on mobile devices within the state, or if dialing from a landline or outside Nebraska at (800) 906-9069.

-The cold and snowy conditions also arrive when corn harvest continues to be slightly behind the five year average of 50%.
-According to the USDA, harvest was 44% completed at the beginning of the week, which was near 45% at this time last year.
+The cold and snowy conditions also arrive when corn harvest continues to be slightly behind the five-year average of 50% complete.
+According to the USDA, harvest was 44% completed at the beginning of the week, near the 45% at this time last year.

-Sorghum harvested was 41% percent, behind 57% both last year and average.
+Sorghum harvested was 41% percent, behind the 57% both last year and average.

-Going into the weekend in Grand Island, Friday will be partly sunny with a high of 45 and a low around 23.
+Going into the weekend in Grand Island, Friday will be partly sunny, with a high of 45 and a low of about 23.

-For Saturday, high will be near 48 with Sunday’s high near the mid-50s.
+On Saturday, the high will be near 48, with Sunday’s high in the mid-50s.
 Lows will be in the 20s.

 Monday will be mostly sunny, with a high near 53.